dhruva71/PotatoAlert/README.md

 # PotatoAlert
- WIndows Notification alerts for Warframe
+ Windows Notification alerts for Warframe.

+ **Work in progress.**

+ # What works
+ * Fetching and parsing the Warframe world state.

+ # What doesn't work
+ * Everything else